 Combine vinegar and nondairy milk, stir, and let sit.

 Sift the flour, cornstarch, baking soda, and baking powder in another bowl and whisk together.

 Add oil, sugar, and vanilla to the milk mixture and stir well.
 Add dry ingredients into the wet and mix until smooth.

 Fill the canoe pan cubbies about half full.
 I used ¼ cup of batter in each, and I think it was too much.
 It made my twinkies look like they were wearing a dorky hat.
 So, don’t overfill yours accidentally!
 This is what too full looks like.

 Bake for 15 minutes in the center rack (or until a toothpick inserted into the middle of one comes out clean).

 This is what overfilled twinkies look like when they come out of the oven with stupid hats on all of them.
 Grrrrr.

-- 1 can coconut cream (I buy mine from Trader Joe’s, but if you don’t have one near your house, you can use 2 cans of chilled coconut milk, but don’t use the water part)
+- 1 can coconut cream (If you can't find this, you can use 2 cans of chilled coconut milk, but don't use the water part)

 - ½ cup organic powdered sugar*